Sharedigm/SharedigmOS/README.md

 ## Installation

-Please follow the instructions in [documentation/INSTALL.md](documentation/INSTALL.md) to install the software on your web server.
-If you would like some pointers for configuring your web server, see:  [documentation/CONFIG.md](documentation/CONFIG.md).
+Please follow the instructions in [https://www.sharedigm.com/#installation](https://www.sharedigm.com/#installation) to install the software on your computer or web server.

 <!-- LICENSE -->
 ## License